etmoore/communikey/README.md

   calendar.

 ### Recommendations
-- Location - what's in walking distance? driving distance? etc.
+- Location - what's in walking distance?
+Driving distance?
+Etc.
 - Interests/causes listed in your profile people your friends have helped.
 - Services you are willing/able to render
-- Recieve notifications when someone in your area needs makes a post that matches your preferences
+- Receive notifications when someone in your area needs makes a post that matches your preferences

 ### Admin features ($)